-As the world’s data-centric workloads become larger and more diverse, so do architectures that can best process them.
+As the world’s data-centric workloads become larger and more varied, so do architectures that can best process them.
 A recent McKinsey report shows the diversification of preferred compute architectures through 2025.
-For both data center and edge computing, big growth is expected in the use of ASICs (application specific integrated circuits) and FPGAs (field programmable gate arrays), adding to the current lineup consisting predominantly of CPUs and GPUs.
+For both data center and edge computing, big growth is expected in ASICs (application specific integrated circuits) and FPGAs (field programmable gate arrays).
+These add to the current lineup, consisting predominantly of CPUs and GPUs.

 Organizations and individuals looking to extract the greatest value from their data, while minimizing development times and cost, can benefit from a heterogenous compute strategy supported by a unified programming model.

 A unified programming model offers enterprises and OEMs a way to cost-effectively take advantage of the growing diversity of processor platforms, says Bill Savage, Intel vice president and general manager of Compute Performance & Developer Products.
 “Unified development lets companies share their source code investment across vendors and architectures: scalar, vector, matrix, and spatial (SVMS), while taking advantage of new accelerators.”

 The idea is familiar: Developers program once, tune their code as needed for each target architecture, and deploy that tuned code to the respective processor.
 So, for example, a company could pilot an AI project on a general-purpose CPU (central processing unit), then move as needed to a more specialized processor to handle the increasing demands of, say, streaming edge analytics.
 What’s new here is applying this kind of single-source code model widely in the traditionally closed, vendor-proprietary world of specialized processor architectures.